floooh/floooh.github.io/_drafts/2024-05-05-sokol-storage-buffers.md

     - Web + WebGPU

-In general, storage buffers provide a convenient way to communicate large array-like data to the CPU, for instance:
+In general, storage buffers provide a convenient way to communicate large array-like data to shaders, for instance:

-- use 'vertex pulling' to load per-vertex and/or per-instance data from storage buffers instead of relying on the fixed function vertex input stage
+- for 'vertex pulling' to load per-vertex and/or per-instance data from storage buffers instead of relying on the fixed function vertex input stage (this is a bit controversial though since on some GPUs the fixed function vertex pipeline may be faster, and the `std430` layout used in storage buffers may have some 'padding waste' compared to fixed function vertex attributes)
-- as a more more convenient and flexible way to load random access structured data in shaders compared to the old-school way of using 'data textures'.
+- as a more convenient and flexible way to load random access structured data in shaders compared to the old-school way of using 'data textures'.